atemkhumbah/osint-tool/README.md

 # Project one: NEDA : osint-tool
-OSINT investigation tool designed to simplify the process of gathering and analyzing publicly available information import requests from bs4 import BeautifulSoup import sqlite3
+ NEDA is an OSINT investigation tool designed to simplify the process of gathering and analyzing publicly available information import requests from bs4 import BeautifulSoup import sqlite3